shouryamanekar/Picasso/docs/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment include:
+Examples of behaviour that contributes to creating a positive environment include:

 - Being respectful and considerate of differing viewpoints and experiences.
 - Gracefully accepting constructive criticism.
 - Focusing on what is best for the community.
 - Showing empathy towards other community members.

-Examples of unacceptable behavior by participants include:
+Examples of unacceptable behaviour by participants include:

 - The use of sexualized language or imagery and unwelcome sexual attention or advances.
 - Trolling, insulting/derogatory comments, and personal or political attacks.